willwin4sure/vault/📏Measures and Probability/Integration/Monotone Convergence Theorem.md

 This is the key result in the theory of integration.
+It allows us to interchange limits and integrals for monotonic sequences of nonnegative measurable functions.
 ## Statement

-> [!theorem] Theorem (Monotone convergence)
+> [!theorem] Theorem (Monotone Convergence)
 > Let $f$ be a nonnegative measurable function and let $(f_{n}:n\in \mathbb{N})$ be a sequence of such functions.
 Suppose that $f_{n}\uparrow f$.
 Then, $\mu(f_{n})\uparrow \mu(f)$.

+^aedc13

 ## Proof